F3Nation-Community/weaselbot/README.md

     * Blackops (non-scheduled beatdowns): `#blackops`
     * Rucking: `#rucking`
     * Everything else is assumed to be a standard beatdown
+6. Weaselbot now uses Nation-level data for both kotter reports and achievements.
+This means that guys posting DR will get credit for those posts, WITHOUT making special DR posts.
+For this reason, I recommend against making DR posts unless the DR region does not use PAXMiner.

 ### Manual achievements